Analysis | The Republicans who aren’t sold on Trump’s last-ditch effort to overturn the election

 But about as telling as the overwhelming GOP sign-on to the dubious case is the internal GOP resistance to it.

 Multiple high-ranking Republicans have rebuked the legal theory behind the case, and many House Republicans haven’t signed on.
-The House GOP blamed a “clerical error” Friday and said the number was actually 126 members, rather than 106, but that still leads 70 who apparently aren’t in favor of asking the Supreme Court to intervene.
+The House GOP blamed a “clerical error” Friday and said the number was actually 126 members, rather than 106, but that still leaves 70 who apparently aren’t in favor of asking the Supreme Court to intervene.

 In addition, a few states with Republican governors and attorneys general now say they won’t join in the case.
 Their arguments: This would open the door to other states dictating what their own states can do.